PaddlePaddle/PaddleNLP/examples/few_shot/RGL/README.md

 # Prepare the data

-We evaluate on the GLUE variant for few-shot learning in the paper, including SST-2, SST-5, MR, CR, MPQA, Subj, TREC, CoLA, MNLI, MNLI-mm, SNLI, QNLI, RTE, MRPC, QQP and STS-B. Please download [it](https://paddlenlp.bj.bcebos.com/datasets/k-shot-glue/rgl-k-shot.zip) and extract the data files to the path ``./data/k-shot``.
+We evaluate on the GLUE variant for few-shot learning in the paper, including SST-2, SST-5, MR, CR, MPQA, Subj, TREC, CoLA, MNLI, MNLI-mm, SNLI, QNLI, RTE, MRPC, QQP and STS-B. Please download the [datasets](https://paddlenlp.bj.bcebos.com/datasets/k-shot-glue/rgl-k-shot.zip) and extract the data files to the path ``./data/k-shot``.

 # Experiments